-Functions exactly the same as geom_fields()
+Functions exactly the same as geom_fields(), with that difference

-that this function does not train the x
+that this function does not train the x and y scales.
+This

 makes the data central, and uses this layer to support it.
 Consequently,

-does not accept a stat
+annotation_fields() does not accept a stat argument.

 Arguments